 Semaglutide is prescribed in combination with exercise.
 Reducing calories and engaging in regular physical activity can help you lose weight more effectively.
 Exercise can help burn the extra calories you can’t cut through medication alone.

 Exercise also provides many health benefits, including improving your mood, strengthening your heart, and lowering blood pressure.
 Exercise can also help you maintain weight.
-Long-term weight loss maintenance is linked to regular physical activity.
+Maintaining long-term weight loss is linked to regular physical activity.

 3. Make lifestyle changes

 Making positive lifestyle changes is crucial for overall well-being and weight management.
 Ensure you stay hydrated by drinking enough water daily.
-Studies suggest that drinking a lot of water can prevent you from overeating, leading to weight loss.
+Studies suggest that drinking a sufficient amount of water can help prevent overeating, potentially leading to weight loss.

 3. Monitor Your Progress